-Aemet has issued high temperature alerts across much of Spain over the weekend when the heatwave was set to be at its most intense.
+Aemet has issued high temperature alerts across much of central and southern Spain from Friday when the heat is set to be at its most intense.

-While this may sound like a welcome forecast for those who are heading for the beach, in fact heatwaves raise the threat of forest fires and have a big impact on public health.
+While this may sound like a welcome forecast for those who are heading for the beach, in fact the heat can have devastating consequences, for one thing, it raises the threat of forest fires.

-Spain’s Health Ministry has therefore issued guidelines to surviving a heatwave, and avoiding the beach is one of them!
+Spain’s Health Ministry has issued guidelines to surviving in the heat.

 Here’s what they advise:

 This may seem obvious, but it’s very important to stay hydrated when the mercury soars and that means drinking even when you are not thirsty.

 The Ministry advice includes avoiding alcohol, coffee, tea and cola and other sugary drinks.

 Too much water can lead to a drop in salt (sodium) levels in the blood, which can have a negative impact on your health.